johnkristanf/GradeWise-API/README.md

 - Add analytics dashboard for student performance tracking.
 - Implement support for multiple grading rubrics per course.
 - Introduce multilingual essay evaluation support.

 ---

-## 📜 License

-This project is licensed under the **MIT License** – feel free to use and modify for educational or research purposes.

----